quicbit-js/qb-json-tok/readme.md

         valIndex:    index start of a stand-alone value or the value in a key/value pair
         valLength:   length of value in UTF-8 bytes - a stand alone value or value in a key/value pair

-        err:         If there is an error, err will be an object containing:
+        err:         if there is an error, err will be an object containing:
             msg:     the error message
             tok:     the token where the error occured (unterminated string error will have tok: 34) OR zero if the token was invalid/unknown.

+        returns:     the value returned controls processing:
+                        returning zero halts the tokenizer.
+                        returning a positive number will continue tokenizing at that offset (backtrack or skip forward to the returned offset).
+Note that jumping to the value 'xyz' of a key value pair:
+                                        { "a": "xyz" }...
-        returns:     zero - will cause processing to immediately terminate. positive number - will cause processing to continue at that returned offset anything else (undefined, null, negative number) - will cause processing to continue.
+                                will make the tokenizer return just a string value, not the k returning anything else (undefined, null, negative number) - will cause processing to continue.

                      NOTE: as of version 2.0, if you want to halt processing on error, you must check the return token for error (zero) and return zero from the function.

-    options:
+    options
-        end:        If set, then this value will be passed to callback as the 'token' when parsing completes.
+        end:         if set, then this value will be passed to callback as the 'token' when parsing completes.

+    returns:    The buffer offset where token processing stopped.

 ## Example